truenas/documentation/content/SCALE/SCALETutorials/Apps/AppSecurity/CloudflareTunnel.md

 [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/) is a system that proxies traffic between the user and the application over the Cloudflare network.
 It uses a **Cloudflared** client that is installed on the TrueNAS SCALE system.

-This allows a secure and encrypted connection without the need of exposing ports or the private IP of the TrueNAS system to the internet.
+This allows a secure and encrypted connection without the need to expose ports or the private IP of the TrueNAS system to the internet.

 {{< trueimage src="/images/SCALE/Apps/CloudflareTunnelOverview.jpg" alt="Cloudflare Tunnel Overview" id="Cloudflare Tunnel Overview" caption="Illustration via [Cloudflare](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/) (CC BY)" >}}